Q: I wrote a children’s book, now how do I get it illustrated?

 Q: What can I expect to pay for illustrations?

-The way I charge for illustrations takes into account the amount of time it takes to work on a project that big.
+My estimate for illustrating a picture book takes into account the amount of time it takes to work on a project that big as well as complexity of illustrations.
 I spend months collecting inspiration for characters, settings and sketching ideas.
 I go through tons of drawings to arrive at a finished composition, and thats all before I even begin painting.
 From start to finish it can take up to a year to illustrate a picture book, depending on the number of pages and the complexity.
 It's no small project to undertake!
-Contact me for an estimate.
+Be prepared for your project to start at at least 4-figures.
+Contact me for an individual estimate.

 Q: I’ve submitted my manuscript, but haven’t heard back yet.
 Should I self-publish instead?